 Linked parts share common data with other users.
-If you link a part, you instantly get a better description, datasheet link, link to the manufacturer's site, and a link to the Octopart page with current pricing and ordering information.
+If you link a part, you instantly get a better description, part specifications, datasheet link, link to the manufacturer's site, and a link to the Octopart page with current pricing and ordering information.

 You can name your storage locations anything you like, but there is a suggested naming scheme:

 Start with a letter.
-You could use b for boxes (with compartments), but you might also have shelves (with reels), or cabinets with drawers.
+We use b for boxes (with compartments), but you might also have shelves (with reels), or cabinets with drawers.
 A two-digit number follows, that is the number of your storage location.
 Then, if the location has sub-compartments, we use a chess-grid system: a1, a2, b1, b2, and so on, depending on the size of the grid.
 This results in names like "b01-a4", which means "box 1, row a, column 4", or "s12-l1-r2" which is "shelf 12, level 1, reel 2".

-As for access, it is up to you to choose a strong password (I recommend using a password manager like 1Password to generate a strong password).
+As for access, it is up to you to choose a strong password (we recommend using a password manager like 1Password to generate a strong password).
 All access is done through HTTPS, so your data is encrypted in transit.

 A good question, because without a steady source of income any service will eventually die.

 Yes, for the moment it is.
 Which is actually a good thing, if you're concerned about viability.
 This means that there are no investors, no burn rate to speak of, no need to shut the company down because the money ran out.
-It is a mature, long-term commercial project.
+It is a mature, long-term project.